 - Regulation of the financial sector and the bank-sovereign nexus

 - The common currency and national welfare and production regimes

 For the open part of the conference,submissions on the general subject of the Forum for Macroeconomics and Macroeconomic Policies are encouraged as well.
 We particularly welcome submissions of papers for graduate student sessions.
 Graduate students who already presented a paper in previous FMM conferences should submit to the regular sessions to improve chances for newcomers.
 There will also be a day of introductory lectures for graduate students prior to the opening panel on 24 October.
 Hotel costs will be covered for graduate student presenters (max. four nights from 23 to 27 October).
 A limited number of travel stipends for graduate student presenters will be sponsored by INET’s Young Scholar Initiative (YSI) based on a motivation for funding statement.
 Details will be announced in decision letters by mid-August.Proposals have to be submitted electronically via the link below.

-The deadline for paper proposals (abstract of max.
-400 words) is 30 June 2019.
+The extended deadline for paper proposals (abstract of max.
+400 words) is 7 July 2019.
 Proposals for organized sessions with abstracts of three or four papers are welcome and can also be submitted through the web application.
 Decisions will be made in early August and will be based on clarity, relevance and originality of abstracts outlining the research question, method and (preliminary) results.
 In case of acceptance, full papers are due by 24 September and will be posted on the conference web page.Contributions to the panels and selected papers will be published after the conference in a Papers & Proceedings issue of the FMM's peer reviewed European Journal of Economics and Economic Policies: Intervention (EJEEP).
 The conference language is English.